MT. ROOTHAAN 7326' AND CHIMNEY ROCK 7124' TRAIL #256

 On any of the routes around Chimney Rock, use extreme caution while walking, scrambling, and especially circling the north face.

 I would advise against taking small children around the rock.
 It requires a great deal of concentration and effort.
-If you do take children on this route,
+If you do take children on this route, make 100% sure YOU are paying attention to their every move, as well as your own footing.

-make 100% sure YOU are paying attention to their every move.
 Have them walk in front of you to monitor their walk.

 East Route